 After release from prison, SFC Stewart was forced to move to Virginia where he lived in an old 20 foot camper in a very, very rural area near the Shenandoah Mountain range.
 Over the next 3 years he did not have funds to purchase propane gas on a regular basis and suffered through cold winter nights without heat.
 A water hose ran from a well froze and there was no water and he frequently went to use a nearby river as the bathroom facility.
 Having little funds for utility payment, during the heat of summer he was without air-conditioning.

-Last year, with assistance of his parents, they were able to rent and move SFC Stewart into an unfinished garage of an old home, one without heat or any comfort items.
+Three years ago his parents were able to rent and move SFC Stewart into an unfinished garage of an old home, one without heat or any comfort items.
 He purchased a used wood stove, ran a stovepipe, to have heat in the garage.
 Wood was hung on the wall for shelves for food items, etc. An old, worn out couch and chair were purchased from a thrift shop for about $25.
 A used bed and work table were found, the table serving as somewhere to sit and eat.
 The unfurnished floor found some cheap throw rugs from a thrift shop.
 A used refrigerator with a bad door and no icemaker were found, as was a makeshift kitchen stove to cook on.
 He was unable to purchase a microwave oven.
 Lighting was rudimentary at best.
 In a joint room through a large opening is a portion used by the owner for repair to motorcycles and other items.
 Obviously odors and fumes permeated throughout the living area..